| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 Yan W, Kang MS (2003).
 GGE Biplot Analysis: A Graphical Tool for Breeders, Geneticists, and Agronomists.
 CRC Press, Boca Raton, FL, USA.

-These are methods for objects of class bpca.2d
+These are methods for objects of class bpca.2d, bpca.3d and

 x |